 4 Finding the ideal location for the FRITZ!Box

-- If possible, position the FRITZ!Box in a central location.
+- If possible, place the FRITZ!Box in a central location.
 FRITZ!Box has omnidirectional antennas.
 The wireless signal is therefore emitted spherically in all directions.

-- Do not position the FRITZ!Box directly in the corner of a room.
+- Do not place the FRITZ!Box directly in the corner of a room.

-- Position the FRITZ!Box so that it is as unobstructed as possible, i.e. not directly in back of or under an obstacle such as pieces of furniture or a heater.
+- Place the FRITZ!Box so that it is as unobstructed as possible, i.e. not directly in back of or under an obstacle such as pieces of furniture or a heater.

-- Position the FRITZ!Box as high in the room as possible, for example on a shelf.
+- Place the FRITZ!Box as high in the room as possible, for example on a shelf.

-- Position the FRITZ!Box away from other radio transmitters, for example microwaves, wireless speakers, or Bluetooth devices.
+- Place the FRITZ!Box away from other radio transmitters, for example microwaves, wireless speakers, or Bluetooth devices.